Civil rights movement (1865–1896): Leadership

-The upper class among the black population was largely mulatto and had been free before the war.
-During Reconstruction, 19 of the 22 black members of Congress were mulattoes.
-These wealthier, mixed-race blacks represented the majority of the leaders in the civil rights movement of the 20th century as well.
-Hahn reports that the mulatto element held disproportionate power in the black political community in South Carolina and Louisiana.
+The upper class among the Black population was largely mulatto and had been free before the war.
+During Reconstruction, 19 of the 22 Black members of Congress were mulattoes.
+These wealthier, mixed-race Black people represented the majority of the leaders in the civil rights movement of the 20th century as well.
+Hahn reports that the mulatto element held disproportionate power in the Black political community in South Carolina and Louisiana.
 Many of the leaders, however, were also dark-skinned and former slaves.

 Anna J. Cooper

 In 1892, Anna J. Cooper (1858–1964) published A Voice from the South: By A Woman from the South.
 It led to many speeches where she called for civil rights and woman's rights.
 A Voice from the South was one of the first articulations of Black feminism.
 The book advanced a vision of self-determination through education and social uplift for African-American women.
-Its central thesis was that the educational, moral, and spiritual progress of black women would improve the general standing of the entire African-American community.
+Its central thesis was that the educational, moral, and spiritual progress of Black women would improve the general standing of the entire African-American community.
 She says that the violent natures of men often run counter to the goals of higher education, so it is important to foster more female intellectuals because they will bring more elegance to education.
-This view was criticized by some as submissive to the 19th-century cult of true womanhood, but others label it as one of the most important arguments for black feminism in the 19th century.
-Cooper advanced the view that it was the duty of educated and successful black women to support their underprivileged peers in achieving their goals.
-The essays in A Voice from the South also touched on a variety of topics, from racism and the socioeconomic realities of black families to the administration of the Episcopal Church.
+This view was criticized by some as submissive to the 19th-century cult of true womanhood, but others label it as one of the most important arguments for Black feminism in the 19th century.
+Cooper advanced the view that it was the duty of educated and successful Black women to support their underprivileged peers in achieving their goals.
+The essays in A Voice from the South also touched on a variety of topics, from racism and the socioeconomic realities of Black families to the administration of the Episcopal Church.